18 Bend Road

 How long is Daha Ata Wanguwa (18 Bends Road)?

 Located to the west of Mahiyanganaya, Daha Ata Wanguwa (18 Bends Road) is 6.2 km (3.85 miles) long.
 The entire stretch of road includes 10 bridges and 320 box culverts with 37 widened culverts.
-Renovation work on the 18 bend road which commenced in April 2008 completed construction in less than four years providing motorists a safer and a comfortable journey reducing travel time from four to 1 ½ hours.
-This dual carriage highway with a width of 8.25m was completed with assistance provided by the Asian Development Bank.
-This road was an attractive road among the local and foreign travellers as it was a very rare experience for them to pass this terrain during their voyages to Mahiyangana or to the eastern part of the country.
-For many children and also adults, counting these 17 bends during their journey and to have a brief stop over at the top of the hilly part to enjoy the picturesque scene in the valley of Mahiyanagana from the top of the hills was a very enjoyable experience.
+Renovation work on the 18 bends road, which commenced in April 2008, completed construction in less than four years, providing motorists a safer and more comfortable journey, reducing travel time from four to 1 ½ hours.
+This dual-carriage highway with a width of 8.25m was completed with assistance provided by the Asian Development Bank.
+This road was an attractive route among local and foreign travelers, as it was a very rare experience for them to pass this terrain during their voyages to Mahiyangana or to the eastern part of the country.
+For many children and also adults, counting these 17 bends during their journey and having a brief stopover at the top of the hilly part to enjoy the picturesque scene in the valley of Mahiyanagana from the top of the hills was a very enjoyable experience.